aarsonline/aarsonline.github.io/class1/ile/README.md

-Many bacteria express both types of IleRS.
+## Editing

+IleRS, LeuRS, and ValRS share a a post-transfer [editing domain](/superfamily/class1/Editing_domain_1a), absent from MetRS.
+The editing domain typically resides within the zinc finger, providing further amino acid selectivity by expelling a wide range of mistargetted amino acids such alanine, cysteine, threonine, valine, isoleucine, methionine, homocysteine, and norvaline (Gomez and Ibba, 2020).

+## Non-translational functions

+## Clinical significance

 Certain bacteria, such as *Staphylococcus aureus*, have an abnormal GxHH sequence profile in place of the standard HxGH motif in IleRS-2, promoting antibiotic resistance (Brkic et al. 2023).